 Let me just give you a little scenario: it is 2080.
 Remember the Maldives?
 Yeah, they are gone.
 Along with many other islands.
 Orangutans and gorillas can only be seen in movies and books, because they don’t exist anymore, just as many other species.
-Europe will become cooler because the Gulf Stream will not bring warm air anymore.
+And probably books for that matter.
+Europe will become cooler because the Gulf Stream will not bring any warm air anymore.
 Greenland has melted and is now a big pool with a black surface (not too good for cooling the planet—just think of sitting in the sun with your black clothes compared to sitting there with your white clothes—do you get it?).
 We are all sick.

-Does not sound too good and true, maybe it will not be like this.
-However, if we just sit there enjoying our Nutella, our big cars and eat three beef burgers a week, this scenario could become true.
+Does not sound too good and, true, maybe it will not be like this.
+However, if we just sit there enjoying our Nutella, big cars and eat three beef burgers a week, this scenario could become true.

 Palm oil: Yes, I love Nutella as well.
 Who doesn’t?
 But for our Nutella, rain forests get cut and burnt down.
 Why?
 Because the space is needed for oil palms to get palm oil.
 It is the cheapest plant oil in the world and it is in loads of things!
 From food to cosmetics to detergent etc. etc. Burning down the rain forest actually does double harm.
 First, it takes away the natural habitat of animals like the orangutans.
 In Sumatra, one of the three remaining rain forests in the world, you can still see elephants, rhinos, orangutans and tigers living on the same spot.
 Nowhere else in the world.
 By destroying that last piece of rain forest, we are destroying their homes and that would be their end.
 And secondly, trees absorb carbon dioxide.
 Once they are burnt, all of this is catapulted into the air and we are back to air pollution.